-In the past buses have been targeted by roaming bandits and rebels.
+In the past, buses have been targeted by roaming bandits and rebels.
 Although these attacks are now very rare, the pattern of attacks shows the risk is highest when travelling in the isolated north of the country, where the remaining rebels are concentrated.
-Drug traffic along the Colombian border also marks this as a high risk area.
+Drug traffic along the Colombian border also makes this a high risk area.

 In general, overnight bus journeys are perfectly safe but should be avoided in the north.
 Some of the smaller bus companies will stop to pick up passengers outside of the terminals along the route, which also increases the risk of robbery, so don't forget your travel insurance!

-Given Peru's largely mountainous terrain, train isn't a particularly practical way to travel but it is rather spetacular.
+Given Peru's largely mountainous terrain, traveling by train might not be practical, but it is spectacular.

 (I think I can, I think I can...)

 There are two main lines, the Central Railway (Tren de la Sierra) and the Southern Railway (Ferrocarriles del Sur del Peru).
 Both are engineering marvels, achieving the impressive technical feat of crossing the Andes.
-The Central Railway peaks at a whopping 4835m above sea level.
+The Central Railway peaks at a whopping 15,800 ft (4,835m) above sea level.

-There are generally three classes of tickets available, although some trains are reserved for locals and others only for tourists.
-The basic Economico trains are almost always crowded and notoriously thick with thieves so make sure to keep a close eye on your things.
+There are generally three classes of tickets available, although some trains are reserved for locals and others only for travelers.
+The basic "Economico" trains are almost always crowded and notoriously thick with thieves so make sure to keep a close eye on your things.
 The more expensive services offer waiters, restaurant carriages and increased security.

 (The backpacker train to Machu Picchu)

-Train travel in Peru is a bit of a novelty, sold as an experience rather than a practicality (excluding passage in and out of Aguas Calientes).
+Train travel in Peru is a bit of a novelty, sold as an experience rather than a practicality (excluding passage in and out of Aguas Calientes on the way to machu Picchu).
 It's worth trying out but don't rely on rail as a big part of your travel plans.

 If you get sick of schlepping overland you can always take to the sky.
-Domestic flights are growing in popularity with Peruvians, which results in more competition and better prices for you.
+Domestic flights are growing in popularity with Peruvians, which has resulted in more competition and better prices for you.
 International flights within South America remain prohibitively pricey for most locals.

-The Peruvian government has ramped up controls on the aviation industry with a few highly publicised crackdowns.
-However oversight is inconsistent and many of the planes are poorly maintained while pilots are overworked and under pressure to cut costs.
+The Peruvian government increased controls on the aviation industry with a few highly publicised crackdowns.
+However, oversight is inconsistent and many of the planes belonging to small airlines and charter companies may be poorly maintained, where pilots are overworked and under pressure to cut costs.

-Companies are known to simply change their name and continue about their business after incidents or crashes so do a little research before signing up with smaller airlines.
+Companies are known to simply change their name and continue about their business after incidents or crashes, so do a little research before traveling with smaller airlines.

 Weather conditions are a factor, especially on smaller planes and flights to the jungle.
-As well as being cancelled or delayed, flights are sometimes brought forward in an attempt to outrun Mother Nature.
-Make sure you confirm your booking a couple of days before your flight and keep checking for updates.
+As well as cancellations or delays, flights are sometimes brought forward in an attempt to outrun Mother Nature.
+Make sure you confirm your booking a couple of days before your flight, and keep checking for updates.

 Boat is often the easiest way to negotiate Peru's overgrown north.
 The popular jungle city of Iquitos is only accessible by boat or plane and offers plenty of river faring options.

-If you plan to continue on to Colombia or Brazil the more powerful, more expensive ferries will get you to the three-way border at Leticia in around 8 hours.
-If you have a little time up your sleeve you can jump on board a banana boat and meander down the river for a few days.
+If you plan to continue on to Colombia or Brazil, the more powerful, more expensive ferries will get you to the three-way border at Leticia in around eight hours.
+If you have a little time up your sleeve, you can jump on board a banana boat and meander down the river for a few days.
 Don't forget to bring your own hammock.

 Lake Titicaca is the other centre of aquatic travel in Peru.
-There are tonnes of boats to take you out to the lake's islands and you can shop around for the best price.
-Try and have a look at the boat before you buy your tickets though.
+There are many boats to take you out to the lake's islands, and you can shop around for the best price.
+Try and have a look at the boat before you buy your tickets, though.
 Some of the boats barely manage to limp out to the islands and back.
 You don't want to have to crowd into the back, enveloped in choking fumes in order to lift the prow and make any sort of progress.
 It's worth shelling out a few extra dollars to drastically cut your travel time.